This

 method requires.

-also that interface methods are functions returning True or False, as they’re
+interface methods are functions returning True or False, as they’re designed to

 private void btnEnquiry_Click(object sender, EventArgs e)